All You Need to Know About Identifying and Treating Sensitive Skin

 How Many People Have It — And Why It's Increasing

 These numbers have risen consistently since the 1980s.
-The reasons are not fully understood, but several factors are implicated: the proliferation of cosmetic and personal care products (the average American woman applies 12 products containing over 168 distinct chemical compounds before leaving the house each morning); urbanization and pollution, which disrupt the skin microbiome and increase oxidative stress; declining sleep quality, which increases transepidermal water loss (TEWL) and reduces barrier repair; and the over-hygienization of daily skincare, which strips the barrier's natural lipid film and disrupts its microbial ecosystem.[2]
+The reasons are not fully understood, but several factors are implicated: the proliferation of cosmetic and personal care products, with the average daily routine now involving many more products and far more distinct compounds than a generation ago; urbanization and pollution, which disrupt the skin microbiome and increase oxidative stress; declining sleep quality, which increases transepidermal water loss (TEWL) and reduces barrier repair; and the over-hygienization of daily skincare, which strips the barrier's natural lipid film and disrupts its microbial ecosystem.[2]

 The scalp — a skin surface too often overlooked in sensitive skin discussions — is equally affected.
 The same barrier dysfunction, microbiome disruption, and inflammatory cascade that produces facial sensitivity operates identically on the scalp, producing sensitivity to hair products, scalp itching, and a heightened reactivity that many people attribute to "dandruff" when the mechanism is actually barrier-driven inflammation.